The Landscape of GPU-Centric Communication: Discussion, Challenges, and Outlook

 However, there are several challenges facing this model of execution.
 One major challenge is that persistent kernels can result in reduced occupancy potentially bottlenecking computation.
 As of today, if global device or multi-GPU barriers are required, persistent kernels must be launched in a \textit{cooperative} manner.
 This means that only as many threads can be launched as can run concurrently at the same time making hardware oversubscription impossible.
 As a result, workload decomposition and scheduling, which were previously handled by the hardware scheduler, now need to be manually done by the programmer.
 This manual approach is unlikely to be as efficient as hardware-based scheduling, and compute-intensive applications are likely to suffer.
 Furthermore, long-running persistent kernels will consume more registers and may use shared memory as well limiting occupancy even further.
-Nevertheless, we see a two-fold solution to this problem.
+Nevertheless, we see a number of solution to this problem.
 First, there is a large amount of high bandwidth shared memory available across application execution, which can potentially nullify the performance hit caused by reduced occupancy.
 Second, we predict that as GPU vendors strive more and more for greater GPU autonomy, they will introduce APIs that allow for combining persistent kernels with hardware oversubscription.
 The manual decomposition can also be handled by an optimized compiler / runtime system.
+Alternatively, collective operations can be offloaded to the network components \cite{parallelkittens}, freeing the resources in the GPU to compute.

 Another potential problem with NVSHMEM and ROC\_SHMEM is their ease of integration into existing runtimes.
 Both libraries center around a \textit{symmetric heap} and all communication buffers must be allocated collectively on the same symmetric heap by all GPUs.
 This symmetric allocation requires library-specific allocators.
 Existing runtimes may find it hard to add support for NVSHMEM and ROC\_SHMEM because of the symmetric memory allocation requirement.